-THE KEY CLUB, PRODUCED AND DEVISED BY TURTLE KEY ARTS, IS AN ARTS CLUB FOR PEOPLE FROM 16 TO 30 YEARS OLD WITH HIGH FUNCTIONING AUTISM OR ASPERGER'S SYNDROME.
+THE KEY CLUB, PRODUCED AND DEVISED BY TURTLE KEY ARTS, IS AN ARTS CLUB FOR PEOPLE FROM 16 TO 30 YEARS OLD WITH AUTISM SPECTRUM CONDITIONS.

 The club meets once a month on a Saturday morning, each meeting consists of a two-hour creative arts workshop presented by professional artists, followed by a social break.
 Recent workshops have included creative writing, singing and song-writing, film and video, visual art, script-writing for TV and Radio, drama, circus skills, photography and stop-frame animation.

 The members create great art, learn new skills, work together in groups, discuss their experiences and become friends.
 The Key Club encourages communication and inspires confidence.
 It is a place where the members can relax and be themselves.
 It has prevented some youths from hiding in their rooms, enabled others to become independent travellers, and it has been instrumental in helping people onto further education courses.